Keys, subkeys and certificates

 Keys (and certificates) can and usually have subkeys.
 These are keys which are bound to another key (called primary key) by a subkey binding signature.

 Subkeys do not have User IDs, these are associated with the primary key, but they (can) have an expiration date.
-They are also marked for an intended use case.

 There is no limit to the number of subkeys a key can have.
 When generating a new key, sq creates 3 subkeys with it.
 One for encryption, one for signing and one for authentication.
 The primary key is used to certify the authenticity of the subkeys.
 As subkeys have markings (flags) for their use case, an application (like sq) can choose the right subkey for each operation.
-In some ways a key is a little PKI with the primary key acting as a certificate authority, certifying the subkeys.
+In some ways a key is a little CA with the primary key acting as a certificate authority, certifying the subkeys.

 You can have a peek into a key by: